blacs30/installation-scripts/install_manuals/install_bbs.md

 find /var/www/html/bbs/ -type f -exec chmod 640 {} \;
 ```

-Depending on the permissioin settings may the files be owned by a different user.
+Depending on the permission settings may the files be owned by a different user.
 To be able to access these files the bbs user has to be added to the owncloud group.
 `usermod --append --groups owncloud bbs`

 For the php-fpm pool here is my template which I use, save it to e.g. `/etc/php/7.0/fpm/pool.d/bbs.conf`: